Macro-micro decomposition for consistent and conservative model order reduction of hyperbolic shallow water moment equations: A study using POD-Galerkin and dynamical low rank approximation: Numerical experiments

 In \cref{fig:water-column:velocity-profiles} the water velocity profiles are plotted each time for different positions: $x = 0.05$, 0.0, 0.15 close to the center of the domain in \cref{fig:water-column:velocity-profiles_close} and $x = 0.65, 0.67$ close to the shock wave in \cref{fig:water-column:velocity-profiles_far}.
-In \cref{fig:water-column:velocity-profiles_close}, we clearly see that also the velocity profiles of the full-order model and the reduced POD-Galerkin and DLRA models agree almost perfectly at all three points.
-The SWE model on the other hand shows a overestimation of the average velocity at both positions.
+In \cref{fig:water-column:velocity-profiles_close}, we clearly see that also the velocity profiles of the full-order model and the reduced POD-Galerkin and DLRA models, as well as the reduced moment model agree almost perfectly at all three points.
+The SWE model on the other hand shows an overestimation of the average velocity at both positions.
 This is due to wrong propagation speeds of the SWE model \cite{Koellermeier2020} and clearly shows why this simple model is not useful in simulations of such complex cases.
 In \cref{fig:water-column:velocity-profiles_far}, the profiles close to the shock wave are plotted and the reduced models again agree almost perfectly with the full-order model.
 Again the SWE model predicts wrong average profiles, in this case much smaller than the full model and the reduced models.

 For the settings from above, \cref{fig:water-column:performance_r} shows the runtime comparison between the full-order HSWME, DLRA, SWE, and POD-Galerkin, where the POD-Galerkin runtime is divided into the offline precomputations and the online phase.
-The truncation ranks of DLRA $r=4$ and POD-Galerkin $r=3$ are tuned such that the relative $L_2$ errors of $\boldsymbol{u}$ at the final time are approximately the same ($\approx 0.3\%$, compare \cref{subfig:wc-performancea}).
+The truncation ranks of DLRA $r=4$ and POD-Galerkin $r=3$ are tuned such that the relative $L_2$ errors of $\boldsymbol{u}$ at the final time are approximately the same ($\approx 0.3\%$, compare \cref{fig:water-column:performance}).
 The DLRA method already reduces the runtime significantly.
 The SWE has the fastest runtime, but does not result in sufficient accuracy as seen in the previous figures.
 The POD-Galerkin method is equally as fast as the SWE during the online phase, but requires a relatively costly offline precomputation phase.
+It is important to highlight that the efficacy of a global reduced order model becomes particularly apparent in the realm of multi-query simulations.
+In this context, the upfront costs associated with the offline phase of the POD-Galerkin algorithm are offset by an exceptionally efficient online phase, which can be replicated across a considerable number of queries.